Get the Facts About Underage Drinking

 Alcohol use often begins during adolescence and becomes more likely as adolescents age.
 In 2023, about 1 in 100 adolescents ages 12 to 13 reported drinking alcohol in the past month, and about 1 in 200 engaged in binge drinking.5 Among respondents ages 16 to 17, fewer than 1 in 5 reported drinking, and fewer than 1 in 10 reported binge drinking.5 Implementing prevention strategies during early adolescence is needed to prevent this escalation, particularly because earlier alcohol use is associated with a higher likelihood of a variety of alcohol-related consequences.6

 Historically, adolescent boys were more likely to drink and binge drink than girls.
-Now, that relationship has reversed.7 Past-month alcohol use among adolescents ages 12 to 17 has declined more in recent years for boys than girls, with more girls reporting more alcohol use (7.9% vs. 6.0%) and binge drinking (4.5% vs. 3.3%) than boys.8,9
+Now, that relationship has reversed.
+Past-month alcohol use among adolescents ages 12 to 17 has declined more in recent years for boys than girls.
+7 Now, more girls report more alcohol use (7.9% for girls vs. 6.0% for boys) and binge drinking (4.5% for girls vs. 3.3% for boys).8,9

 Underage Drinking Is Dangerous